Prince-Mendiratta/DTU-Alert-Bot/README.md

 - `LOG_FILE_ZZGEVC`: The path to store log files.

 - `REQUEST_INTERVAL`: Time interval between each check.

+## License

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [LICENSE](./LICENSE) for more details.

 ## Credits, and Thanks to